 Whether you’re tired of being stuck at a dead end job or want to enjoy a flexible schedule, you’ve decided to make the move and become a freelancer.
 Despite having the drive and knowledge in a specific area of expertise, there’s one task that will determine the fate of your freelancing career; landing clients.
 This isn’t the easiest of tasks, but if you follow those 8 tips, you’ll be on your way to landing new clients in no time.

 1. Know Thy Clients

 Identifying your target audience isn’t just for marketers or businesses.
 It’s also an important process for freelancers.
 The best part?
 You should already have a an idea of clients that you want to work with without conducting any sort of market research.
+Knowing who you want will make it easier to land new clients.
 For example, if you’re a photographer specializing in weddings, then you already know your target audience.

 Instead of casting too wide of a net, narrow down your potential clients and build profile on them so that you’re aware of their demographics, hobbies, income, and where they hang out online.
 With that knowledge, you can begin creating content and offers specifically for them.

 This should be an ongoing process that freelancers need to continually work on since it involves several steps.